mariolsuarez/miniProject1/viTutorial.md

 + k Move up one character
 + j Move down one character
-+h -> Move left one character
++ h -> Move left one character
-+l -> Move right one character
++ l -> Move right one character
-+w -> Move forward one word.
++w -> Move forward one word
-+b -> Move to the start of the word.
++b -> Move to the start of the word
-+e -> Move to the end of the word.
++e -> Move to the end of the word
-+^ -> Move to the beginning of the line.
++^ -> Move to the beginning of the line
-+$ -> Move to the end of the line.
++$ -> Move to the end of the line
 +x -> Delete a single character
-+dd -> Delete the entire current line.
++dd -> Delete the entire current line
-+:x -> The colon followed by a number would position the cursor on the line represented by x.
++:x -> The colon followed by a number would position the cursor on the line represented by x

 While in **COMAND MODE**, and you want to get in INSERT MODE, you can use the
 following: